pablos-here/nbiff/README.md

 - Users can customize their own systray icons
 - The systray icon provides high-level information such as whether there are unread messages or not.
+- Details are presented by clicking on the icon.
+Tool tips are available when the environment supports it

-- Details are presented, when supported, as a tool tip or a menu accessed by clicking on the systray icon
+, when supported, as a tool tip or a menu accessed by clicking on the systray icon

 ## Installing / Getting started